Rana Mohammad Sohail

-Rana Mohammad Sohail (রানা মোহাম্মাদ সোহেল) is a Jatiya Party politician and the incumbent Member of Parliament of Nilphamari-3.
+Rana Mohammad Sohail (রানা মোহাম্মাদ সোহেল) is a Jatiya Party politician and a former member of parliament for Nilphamari-3.

 Career

 Rana Mohammad Sohail was commissioned as an officer of Bangladesh Army in 1986.
-He graduated in MBA (Finance) from Institute of Business Administration (IBA) of the University of Dhaka in 1995.
-He voluntarily retired from the Army in 1996.
-Rana Sohail went to the United States of America (USA) in 1997 as an student of McCombs School of Business in the University of Texas at Austin.
-He graduated in MBA (Energy Finance) from McCombs School of Business in 1999.
-Mr. Sohail worked in several states until 2007 and then returned to Bangladesh.
+He graduated with an MBA (finance) from the Institute of Business Administration (IBA) of the University of Dhaka in 1995.
+He voluntarily retired from the army in 1996.
+Rana Sohail went to the United States in 1997 as an student of McCombs School of Business in the University of Texas at Austin.
+He graduated with an MBA (energy finance) from McCombs School of Business in 1999.
+Sohail worked in several states until 2007 and then returned to Bangladesh.
 He worked in Dhaka till 2016.
 Rana Mohammad Sohail was elected to parliament from Nilphamari-3 as a Jatiya Party candidate on 30 December 2018.